Signs You Need Basement Waterproofing in the Chicago Area

 Detecting the signs that you need basement waterproofing earlier rather than later can save both your possessions and your home from damage.
 When left alone, water can compromise your home’s structure as well as your family’s health.
-Foundation cracks, bowing basement walls, mold growth, and wood deterioration are all expensive consequences of water issues that have not been attended to.
+Foundation cracks, bowing basement walls, mold growth, and wood deterioration are all expensive consequences of not getting basement waterproofing for your Chicago area home.
 Though smells, heightened allergies, rust, bugs, and rot can indicate that water has already caused structural damage, the following signs of water in your basement can help you step in early to prevent further damage.

 How to tell if a basement has water problems